justinyaodu/caketype/README.md

 number.as(3); // 3

 number.as("oops");
-// TypeError: Value does not satisfy type 'number': type predicate failed.
+// TypeError: Value does not satisfy type 'number': type guard failed.
 ```

 See [Cake.check](#cakecheck) to return the error instead of throwing it.